angolaw/angolaw/README.md

 ### Hi there 👋

 I'm a Brazil based developer in a amazing journey to become a Mobile Developer in 2021.
 I mainly code in Dart, but also know my way around Javascript (Node.js, React and React Native) and Kotlin (for my Native Android based projects).
-I'm currently working on data science solution that aims to predict store sales in 6 weeks in advance.
+I'm currently studying Clean Architecture and Flutter, but i'm also interested in Fullstack development.

 ```javascript
 const analogicallergy = {